-Most of us started our salmon fishing careers by launching a spinner across the river before any thoughts of a fly rod were ever considered.
-On odd occasions I still like to go out with a spinning rod and apply maximum 'intense' water coverage on the Tay which seldom doesn't produce at least one hooking opportunity.
-Spin fishing on the Tay is popular with many salmon anglers for various reasons and the main one is ease of water coverage compared to the higher skill levels required with a fly rod.
+Most of us started our salmon fishing careers by launching a spinner across a river or pike loch before any thoughts of a fly rod were ever considered.
+On odd occasions I still like to go out with a spinning rod and apply maximum thoroughly systematic 'intense' water coverage on the Tay which seldom doesn't produce at least one hooking opportunity.
+Spin fishing on the Tay is popular with many salmon anglers for various reasons and the main one is 'ease of water coverage' compared to the higher skill levels required with a fly rod.
 Some may think that it diminishes the salmon catching experience but I've never found that to be true as there's still a big thrill involved when success is achieved with the spinning rod especially when there's thought given to 'complete' constantly on the move water coverage.

 Managing The Various River Tay Salmon Fishing Approaches

 Personally as a professional River Tay ghillie I used to think it was always best to separate all of the above salmon fishing approaches as best I could.
 Whether it truly made a difference to a salmon if an angler was allowed to spin through a pool before a fly fisher fished I do not honestly know but it did always make a difference to the fly fishing guest's thoughts.
-Very few fly fishers are happy about their fly water being spun prior to them fishing it so simple fly/spinning pool segregation or a no spinning before lunchtime rule seems to keep everyone happy.
+Very few fly fishers are happy about their fly water being spun through prior to them fishing it so simple fly/spinning pool segregation or a no spinning before lunchtime rule seemed to keep everyone happy.
 Ultimately the salmon beat head ghillie makes that call and his operational decision should be respected and is always final.

 River Tay Boat Fishing Etiquette